telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/item-sizing.md

 If this property is set to *false* the user can set the __Height__ property of each individual __RadListDataItem__ in the __Items__ collection in order to override the automatic sizing.

->caption Fig.3 Custom height for each item
+>caption Figure 3: Custom height for each item

 ![dropdown-and-listcontrol-dropdownlist-item-sizing 003](images/dropdown-and-listcontrol-dropdownlist-item-sizing003.gif)